Overview

 CLIENT: Discover Financial Services, Card Acquisition & Digital Servicing

-TEAM: Account Manager, Production Lead, Creative Director, UX Director, UX Designer, Visual Designer, Copywriter.
+TEAM: Account Lead, Creative Director, UX Director, UX Designer, Visual Designer, Copywriter, Production Lead

 Many Systems, One Applicant Experience